 What's the Difference Between My Subsidized and Unsubsidized Student Loans?

 In the financial aid packages you received recently, you likely noticed one or two federal student loans.
-The Federal Direct Student Loan, commonly referred to as the Stafford Loan (its former name) or the William D. Ford Loan (its official name), is awarded to almost every student who submits a FAFSA.
-It's a loan funded by the federal government, and is included as a part of financial aid because of its low, fixed interest rate and favorable repayment options.
+The Federal Direct Student Loan, commonly referred to as the Stafford Loan (its former name) or the William D. Ford Loan (its official name), is awarded to almost every student who submits a FAFSA®.
+It's a loan funded by the federal government, and is included as a part of financial aid because of its competitive, fixed interest rate and favorable repayment options.
 The Direct Loan comes in two formats: Subsidized and Unsubsidized.
 What's the difference between the two?
 Read on.

 - Both Subsidized and Unsubsidized Loans accrue interest while you're in school, but the U.S. Department of Education will pay the interest on your Subsidized Loan until six months after you graduate or until you drop below half-time enrollment.
 That means the Subsidized Loan will ultimately cost you less over time than your Unsubsidized Loan.

 - Subsidized Loans are awarded based on financial need.
 Schools start with their Cost of Attendance (the total cost for one year at that school) and subtract your Student Aid Index (a calculated number based on your family's financial strength and ability to pay for college) to determine your financial need.
 They then do their best to fill in this need with need-based financial aid, including the Federal Direct Subsidized Loan.